isomerpages/mpa-seathedifference/_matchmaker/The Career Switcher/Meet Michael.md

 description: ""
 third_nav_title: The Career Switcher
 ---
+**A seasoned flight attendant with a flair for tech and passion for sustainability, crosses paths with Gloria, a maritime veteran with a treasure trove of stories.**

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/1rbu6PWARtw?si=dDuz8BSxvPsLGLPx" height="385" width="100%"></iframe>

-**In a serendipitous blend of yoga stretches and casual banter, Michael, a seasoned flight attendant with a flair for tech, crosses paths with Gloria, a maritime veteran with a treasure trove of stories.
-Amidst the gentle hum of a cooling fan, the two delve into a refreshing dialogue, unearthing the vibrant fusion of technology and tradition in the maritime sector.**

 ### MEET MICHAEL
 <img border="0" alt="3" src="https://i.ibb.co/KmtnTm0/3.png">

-Amid the bustling skies and the transient halls of airports, Michael, a seasoned flight attendant, has sailed the clouds, met faces from every walk of life, and tucked away tales from across the globe.
-Yet, amidst the routine hum of jet engines, a whisper of curiosity beckons, nudging him towards the unexplored terrains of his tech-savvy essence.
-The years have flown by, yet the reflections in the window panes echo with a resonance of something more, something awaiting amidst the waves of change.

-A casual stretch on the yoga mat unfolds the first chapter of a new narrative as Gloria, a maritime maestro with a knack for tech, steps into his frame.
-Their camaraderie blossoms amidst gentle laughter and shared whims about technology, unfolding a canvas where Michael's tech inklings find a new horizon.
+A flight attendant with a keen interest in problem-solving, Michael has developed an application that can help track his personal carbon footprint.
+He has enjoyed travelling the world as part of his job for many years.
+Nonetheless, he never considered the possibility of a career in a different industry that would allow him to make a positive impact while pursuing his passions.

 ### INSPIRED BY REAL PEOPLE

 <img border="0" alt="2" src="https://i.ibb.co/cyKv4B4/2.png">

-Meet Norhakim, the visionary behind Mascon Technologies, a venture designed to bridge the communication gap between vessels and ports.
-His narrative unfolds from the deck of commercial oil tankers, where the whispering waves ignited a spark to enhance vessel-port dialogues.
-Transitioning from a seafarer to a digital navigator, he now steers the helm of Mascon Technologies, awaiting the venture-funded tide to propel his maritime-focused startup into the digital horizon.
+Meet Norhakim, the visionary behind Mascon Technologies, a venture aimed at bridging the communication gap between vessels and ports.
+Drawing on his years of seafaring experience, Hakim hopes that his company will develop innovative solutions to tackle the challenges he has observed firsthand.
+With his unique perspective and passion for improving the maritime industry, Norhakim is poised to make a significant impact in the field.